moja-global/About_moja_global/Contributing/How-To-Continuous-Integration.md

 ## Continuous Integration Tools

 While not yet implemented, moja global intends to utilise Continuous Integration Tools.
+Continuous Integration allows multiple developers to work on a software project while integrating their changes and maintaining the stability and quality of the software.

-It is not yet known the level of activity and rate of development that is likely to occur within moja global repositories.
+It is not yet known the level of activity and rate of development that is likely to occur within moja global repositories to bring Continuous Integration tools within the folds.
+Therefore it is difficult to specify how often integration should occur, and this would need to be assessed on a case-by-case basis for each repository.

-Therefore it is difficult to specify how often integration should occur, this will need to be assessed on a case-by-case basis for each repository.
+Two Integration Tools have been identified for Continuous Integration with moja global:

-Two Integration Tools have been identified for CI in moja global.
+-   [Travis CI](https://travis-ci.org/) supports Continuous Integration and testing for Linux.

-[Travis CI](https://travis-ci.org/) supports Continuous Integration and testing for Linux.
+-   [AppVeyor](https://www.appveyor.com/) supports Continous Integration and testing for Windows.
-[AppVeyor](https://www.appveyor.com/) supports Continous Integration and testing for Windows.

 Both services offer free packages for open-source projects.
+Please send us an email at  [info@moja.global](mailto:info@moja.global) if you would like to contribute towards the same.